ethereum-optimism/optimism/packages/docs/synthetix-l2.md

 ## How does Optimistic Ethereum work?

-Optiomistic Ethereum is a layer 2 scaling solution powered by The Happy Stack: the OVM \[link to OVM explainer\] running on ORU \[link to ORU article\].
+Optimistic Ethereum is a layer 2 scaling solution powered by The Happy Stack: the OVM \[link to OVM explainer\] running on ORU \[link to ORU article\].
 Together, the two make for web3 magic.

 ## What are the UX benefits of Optimistic Ethereum?